meezlung/automated-jklm-word-bot/README.md

  - Step 5: Once installed, you're good to go!

 # Usage
- - Step 1: Run the code using a code editor.
+ - Step 1: Run **word-bot.py** using a code editor or simply the same terminal earlier and run 'python word-bot.py'.
  - Step 2: Go to the JKLM game as soon as it starts.
 Place your cursor over the two letter text inside the bomb, and press **'Ctrl + F8'**.
  - Step 3: When it is now your turn, press **'Ctrl + F9'**.